-Graphite Concentrate Pilot Trial
+Graphite Concentrate Pilot Trials

-The bulk pilot production trials are being undertaken to produce large scale samples of Siviour Graphite Concentrates and to test at scale adjustments to the flotation circuit to optimise the production of high purity Graphite Concentrates in the upstream component of Renascor's planned vertically integrated graphite mine and battery anode material manufacturing operation in South Australia.
+The bulk pilot production trials were undertaken to produce large scale samples of Siviour Graphite Concentrates, as well as both to validate recent locked cycle flotation parameters8 and to test at scale adjustments to the flotation circuit to optimise the production of high purity Graphite Concentrates in the upstream component of Renascor's planned vertically integrated graphite mine and battery anode material manufacturing operation in South Australia.

-The on-going trials are being undertaken at an independent commercial graphite facility in China to produce Graphite Concentrates via conventional froth flotation.
-In 2018, Renascor undertook an 18 tonne pilot production trial at the same graphite facility5.
-Sample for the current trials consists of approximately 63 tonnes of ore collected from reverse circulation drilling at Renascor's Siviour Graphite Deposit and transported to the graphite facility earlier this year.
+The trials, which were completed earlier this month, were undertaken at an independent commercial graphite facility in China to produce Graphite Concentrates via conventional froth flotation.
+In 2018, Renascor undertook an 18 tonne pilot production trial at the same graphite facility9.
+Sample for the current trials consisted of 77.8 tonnes of ore collected from reverse circulation drilling at Renascor's Siviour Graphite Deposit and transported to the graphite facility earlier this year10.

-The sample ore was processed through a large-scale continuous pilot flotation circuit with a throughput capacity of up to 800kg per hour.
+The trials included nineteen production runs adopting the flowsheet parameters used in recent lockedcycle tests11, each of which was processed through a large-scale continuous pilot flotation circuit with a through-put capacity of up to 800kg per hour.